HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md

 # Author Content Items

-This section provides the steps on how to author a web content item using HCL Content Composer.
+This section provides the steps on how to author a web content item using HCL Content Composer TEST.

-## Prerequisite
+## Prerequisite {#prerequisite}

 Content Composer should be installed and configured to HCL Digital Experience 9.5 container release update CF181 or higher.
 See instructions to install to supported container environments in the [Install HCL Digital Experience 9.5 Components](../../installation/install_config_cc_dam.md) topic.

 Content Composer is accessible from the Practitioner Studio interface (after image configuration to your HCL Digital Experience 9.5 CF181 and higher deployment).

+To utilize AI-assistance features for sentimental analysis of content, keyword extraction from content, and auto summarization of content element in Content Composer, follow these steps for [Deploying the AI analyzer for content](https://pages.git.cwp.pnp-hcl.com/CWPdoc/dx-mkdocs/in-progress/get_started/plan_deployment/container_deployment/wcm_cnotent_ai_analysis).

 ## Create new content with Content Composer